T-X/icmpv6-test/README.md

 * MLDv1 Query -> MLD Report?
 * Neighbor Solicitation -> Neighbor Advertisement?
 * ICMPv6 Echo Request -> ICMPv6 Echo Reply?

+It displays the requests send and responses received and displays a summary of packets send vs. responses received.
+It also creates a pcap log icmpv6_\<icmp6-type\>-\<unix-timestamp\>.pcapng.